 What Is Time Boxing?

-There's also some flexibility in Time Boxing as you can have either soft or hard Time Boxes.
+There's also some flexibility in time boxing as you can have either soft or hard time boxes.
 This means you can use the time frames as a rough guide for how long each activity could take (soft).
-Or you can have strict Time Boxes (hard), which dictate exactly when to stop and move on (hard).The technique originated in software development and was discussed at length in Rapid Application Development by James Martin.
+Or you can have strict time boxes (hard), which dictate exactly when to stop and move on (hard).
+Once your time is up, you can evaluate your progress, adjust your approach, and either extend your time box or move on to the next task.

 Clearly, the strategy had stood the test of time.
-So how do you implement Time Boxing?
+So, how do you implement Time Boxing?
 And how could it help you?

 Why Should You Time Box?